jpype-project/jpype/doc/userguide.rst

 upon returning to Java, the special keyword argument ``convert`` should be set to True.

-For example, let place a generic Python object such as numpy array into Java.
+For example, let place a generic Python object such as NumPy array into Java.

 .. code-block:: python